fchastanet/bash-tools/README.md

 **Help**
 ```
-Description: Import remote db into local db
+Description: Import source db into target db

-Command: dbImport --help prints this help and exits
+Usage: dbImport --help prints this help and exits
-Command: dbImport <remoteDbName> [<localDbName>] [-f|--force]
+Usage: dbImport <fromDbName> [<targetDbName>]
+                        [--force]
                         [-d|--download-dump] [-a|--from-aws]
                         [-s|--skip-schema] [-p|--profile profileName]
                         [-o|--collation-name utf8_general_ci] [-c|--character-set utf8]
+                        [-t|--target-dsn dsn] [-f|--from-dsn dsn]

     <localDbName> : use remote db name if not provided
     -f|--force                  If local db exists, it will overwrite it
-    -d|--download-dump force remote db dump (default: use already downloaded dump in /home/vagrant/.bash-tools/dbImportDumps if available)
+    -d|--download-dump          force remote db dump (default: use already downloaded dump
+        in /home/vagrant/.bash-tools/dbImportDumps if available)
+    -s|--skip-schema            avoid to import the schema
+    -o|--collation-name         change the collation name used during database creation
+        (default value: collation name used by remote db)
+    -c|--character-set          change the character set used during database creation
+        (default value: character set used by remote db or dump file if aws)
+    -p|--profile profileName    the name of the profile to use in order to include or exclude tables
+        (if not specified /home/vagrant/.bash-tools/dbImportProfiles/default.sh  is used if exists otherwise /home/vagrant/projects/bash-tools/conf/dbImportProfiles/default.sh)
+    -t|--target-dsn dsn         dsn to use for target database (Default: default.local)
+    -f|--from-dsn dsn           dsn to use for source database (Default: default.remote)
+        this option is incompatible with -a|--from-aws option
     -a|--from-aws               db dump will be downloaded from s3 instead of using remote db,
         remoteDBName will represent the name of the file
         profile will be calculated against the dump itself
-    -s|--skip-schema avoid to import the schema
-    -o|--collation-name change the collation name used during database creation (default value: collation name used by remote db)
-    -c|--character-set change the character set used during database creation (default value: character set used by remote db)
-    -p|--profile profileName the name of the profile to use in order to include or exclude tables
-        (if not specified /home/vagrant/.bash-tools/dbImportProfiles/default.sh  is used if exists otherwise /home/vagrant/projects/bash-tools/conf/dbImportProfiles/default.sh)
+        this option is incompatible with -f|--from-dsn option

+    Aws s3 location       : s3://example.com/exports/

-        list of available home profiles (/home/vagrant/.bash-tools/dbImportProfiles): ing, precomputeLearnerTimezone, all, none, sample, default
+    List of available home profiles (/home/vagrant/.bash-tools/dbImportProfiles):
+       - all
+       - none
+       - sample
-        list of available profiles : all, none, default
+    List of available profiles :

-    local DB connection   : root:Hidden@127.0.0.1:3306
-    remote DB connection  : root:Hidden@127.0.0.1:3306
-    Aws s3 location       : s3://example/exports/
+       - all
+       - default
+       - none
+    List of available dsn:
+       - default.local
+       - default.remote
+       - localhost-root
 ```

 ### 1.3.4. bin/dbImportTable